johnsonjh/VEDIT/README.md

 []()

 []()
-* There were many other files shipped on the retail VEDIT distribution diskettes, which should be reviewed for inclusion in this repository.
+* There were many other files shipped on the retail VEDIT / VEDIT-PLUS distribution diskettes, which should be reviewed for inclusion in this repository.

+## License

+* VEDIT / VEDIT-PLUS for CP/M is freely redistributable for non-commercial use.
+See the [LICENSE](LICENSE) text for complete details.

 ## User's Manuals